Getting nodes#

 node.getNodes(nodeIndexer6, 'node.type residue')

-You can go through an indexer like through a list:
+You can iterate over a node indexer much like a Python list:

 # get a node indexer with all atoms in the active document